 First, the band members’ shared interested in interpreting and performing songs and instrumental tunes from the rich Greek folk music tradition and from rebetiko music recorded between 1910 and 1930 mainly in Greece but also in the USA and Turkey.

 Second, the band is composed of four voices, bouzouki, guitar and baglama, which is a standard model of a folk music band.
 This type of bands appeared in the 1930’s and composed original music based on traditional compositional forms.

 Third, the study and use of specific techniques as far as musical expression, interpretation and performing is concerned that relate mainly to the traditional style [vocal tone colours, holding the drone, specific tuning (douzeni), etc].

 Pliri Ntaxei’s sound is based on the traditional style of rebetiko during the interwar period as is recorded on that era’s discography.
-The desire to document that idiom lead the band to record four LP’s consisted of their own new – interwar rebetiko based – songs.
+The desire to document that idiom led the band to record four LP’s comprising their own new – interwar rebetiko based – songs.